 - Edibles, including delta-8 THC gummy bears, chocolate bars, and more.

 The cannabis industry has really been running with Delta-8 THC, finding creative ways to bring it to market.
 And chances are, even more products will be springing up in the weeks and months to come.

 NuLeaf Naturals Full Spectrum Delta 8 THC Oil is made from organic hemp and organic virgin hemp seed extract.
-It's available in a 150 mg bottle and a 450 mg bottle, which both provide 15 mg of Delta 8 THC per serving.
+It’s available in a 225 mg, 450 mg, 750 mg, and 1500 mg sized bottles, all of which provide 15 mg of delta-8 THC per serving.
 This formula is also available in a soft gel.

 The Botany Farms Delta-10 THC Vape Cartridge actually contains both Delta-10 and Delta-8 THC.This is designed to provide the desired effects of Delta-8 THC but without the drowsiness.
 They also offer a vape cartridge with a 1:1 concentration of Delta-8 THC and Delta-10 THC.
 Note that while vape products can be used to aid in smoking cessation, we do not recommend vaping or smoking because of the negative health effects they can cause.

 Botany Farms Live Resin Delta 8 THC Vape Cartridge

 The Live Resin Delta 8 THC Vape Cartridge from Botany Farms is made from a small batch of Sour Special Sauce hemp flowers that are picked early to retain the maximum amount of terpenes and cannabinoids.
 It’s meant to provide both the balancing effects of full spectrum CBD and a buzz from the delta 8 THC.
 This product is best used in the evening to relax and unwind before bed.